uskawi/M.M.A-Masters/README.md

 The error on position 1 on the image above was caused by placing a class margin-top-big defined in style.css  us a value for an id inside section's tag in HTML file.
 The class was removed and placed inside a div below the section's tag to fix the error.
-The errors on positions 2, 3 on the image above were caused by giving the value of the name to type attribute inside the input tag.
+The errors on positions 2, 3 on the image above were caused by giving the value of the name to type attributes inside the input tag.
 To fix these errors, the values of type attributes were changed to text.
 The two errors on position 4, 6 and the warning on position 5 on the image above were caused by a similar id value inside the member login button (the modal) and the contact form located on the contact page.
 The fix for the errors was changing the value of each id